vermakmanish001/otp-auth-app/README.md

 DEPLOYMENT STRATEGY

-We can deploy this application using docker or AWS EC2 or on Heroku CLI
+1. Containerization with Docker
+Package the application into a Docker container for easy portability.
+Deploy it using Docker Compose to manage MongoDB.
+2️.
+Cloud Deployment Options
+AWS EC2 : Deploy the Go app on an EC2 instance and use MongoDB Atlas for managing database.
+Heroku: Use Heroku for deployment.